-The Astronomy Photographer of the Year competition is sponsored by Liberty Speciality Markets (the ‘Sponsor’).
+2. The Astronomy Photographer of the Year competition is sponsored by Liberty Specialty Markets (the ‘Sponsor’).

-The Astronomy Photographer of the Year competition is open to anyone except those involved in its organisation and employees (and their immediate family) of RMG and BBC Sky at Night Magazine.
+4. The Astronomy Photographer of the Year competition is open to anyone except those involved in its organisation and employees (and their immediate family) of RMG, BBC Sky at Night Magazine, and the Sponsor.
 Judges (or their immediate families) of the competition are also restricted from entering the competition.

 a) Adult competition

-Entries to the Astronomy Photographer of the Year 14 competition open on Monday 10 January 2022 and must be received by midday (GMT) on Friday 4 March 2022 (the ‘Closing Date’)
+- Entries to the Astronomy Photographer of the Year 16 competition open on Thursday 4th January 2024 and must be received by midday (GMT) on Tuesday 5th March 2024 (the ‘Closing Date’).

-- A one-off non-refundable Entry Fee (the ‘Entry Fee’) f £10.00 is required from each entrant.
+- A one-off non-refundable Entry Fee of £10.00 (the ‘Entry Fee’) is required from each entrant.
 Entrants who only enter the special prizes will not have to pay an Entry Fee.

 - Entries (the ‘Image’ or the ‘Entry’) must be submitted to a category or a prize in accordance with the guidelines of that category or prize.
 See sections 4 and 5 for more details.